-Paris Aristotle AM is the Chief Executive Officer of the Victorian Foundation for Survivors of Torture Inc., also known as Foundation House.
-Paris has over 25 years’ experience in the field of supporting refugees and asylum seekers, particularly the provision of services to survivors of torture and trauma.
-Throughout this period, Paris has worked closely with the UNHCR in the field of refugee resettlement and served on a wide range of state and federal government bodies advising on refugee and asylum seeker policy, and multicultural affairs.
+Paris Aristotle AO is the Chief Executive Officer of the Victorian Foundation for Survivors of Torture Inc., also known as Foundation House.
+Paris has nearly 30 years’ experience in the field of supporting refugees and asylum seekers, particularly the provision of services to survivors of torture and trauma.
+Throughout this period, he has worked closely with the UNHCR in the field of refugee resettlement and served on a wide range of state and federal government bodies advising on refugee and asylum seeker policy, and multicultural affairs.

-In November 2016, Paris was named as the 2017 Victorian Australian of the Year at a ceremony at Government House.
-The award citation read:
+Paris’ work was also recognised by being named the 2017 Victorian Australian of the Year, the award citation read:

 “A tireless advocate for refugees and asylum seekers, Paris Aristotle has made an enormous contribution by helping countless people rebuild their lives in Australia after surviving torture and trauma in their countries of origin.
 In 1988, Paris began building the Victorian Foundation for Survivors of Torture, also known as Foundation House.
 Now leading a team of more than 200 staff, he has helped refugees recover from unspeakable trauma, through a range of mental health, health, advocacy, educational and community services.
 Paris has worked closely with the United Nations High Commissioner for Refugees in the field of refugee resettlement and has been instrumental in building a national network of torture and trauma services.
 For almost three decades he has advised both sides of politics on refugee and asylum seeker policy, and multicultural affairs.
 Currently the Chair of two federal government councils, Paris has demonstrated patience, personal integrity and practical skill as he navigates what is often an ethical and political minefield.”